 Casement windows offer high levels of energy efficiency because of the design: these windows have a strong seal on all four sides.
 When a casement window is closed, the sash presses tightly against the frame so the frigid Cincinnati air can’t pass through.
 A strong gust of wind can actually press the sash and frame closer together.

 Other types of windows are not designed to seal so tightly because of the way they open by sliding along a track.
-While modern replacement windows from Window Nation are all designed to be energy efficient, older windows in need of replacement can be a source of unwanted energy leakage.
+While modern replacement windows like black vinyl windows from Window Nation are all designed to be energy efficient, older windows in need of replacement can be a source of unwanted energy leakage.
 It’s like the pothole-filled roads of Cincy: the more they’re ignored, the more costs they’ll incur over time.

 When a window doesn’t seal securely, air can leak in between the sash and the frame.
 In the winter, cold air from outside can leak into your home while heated air can escape.
 To stay comfortable, you’ll need to turn up the thermostat.
 In the summer, the reverse happens, (though in Ohio, it’s a bit less of a concern) and you might need more air conditioning to stay comfortable.
 The more heat or air conditioning you use, the larger your energy footprint and the higher your energy bills.